joemetric/survey-app/JoemetricReadMe.txt

 6) rake survey:set_reply_status
 Update status of existing reply objects.
 Not required when Web app is deployed for the first time.

+7) rake survey:temp:finish_surveys
+Update status of existing surveys who has already received MAX responses Not required when Web app is deployed for the first time.

 Cron job Configuration:

 1) Prepare Cron Job